elprofecarreno/docker_db/mysql_container/README.md

 **NOTE:**

-- 9090:3306 the first number is port publicate for local net and second number is default port database MICROSOFT SQL SERVER.
+- 9090:3306 the first number is port publicate for local net and second number is default port database MYSQL SERVER.
 - mysql-division-container is the container name.

 ### STOP CONTAINER